Hon. Charles M. Honeyman (Retired)

 Highly respected and learned, Judge Honeyman’s retirement from the bench and return to private practice (as political interference with judicial independence increased) was covered by major news outlets, including NPR Morning Edition, The Los Angeles Times, The Philadelphia Inquirer, The Independent, BuzzFeed, and Voice of America Latin America Division.

 Following his retirement as an Immigration Judge, in addition to his of counsel work, Judge Honeyman has been called upon regularly to teach and speak in a variety of settings.
 He has guest lectured at area law schools and presented at AILA’s pro bono training, annual Immigration Court conferences, and CLE training conferences.
-Notably, Judge Honeyman was a leading speaker at AILA’s Public Action in support of independent Immigration Courts (along with U.S. Congresswoman Mary Gay Scanlon, House Judiciary Vice-Chair) held at the National Constitution Center on September 17, 2020.
 Moreover, he has also advised academic scholars conducting research on immigration related topics.
-Additionally, Judge Honeyman presented a webinar for a leading software company that has produced a case management system for immigration law firms.
+Judge Honeyman presented a webinar for a leading software company that has produced a case management system for immigration law firms.
+Additionally, Judge Honeyman was asked to provide expert witness testimony to evaluate prior attorney conduct in an asylum case.

 Judge Honeyman is a retired member of the National Association of Immigration Judges (NAIJ), a member of the prestigious Roundtable of Former Immigration Judges, and is an active member of AILA’s Philadelphia Chapter, offering its EOIR liaison committee advice and support along with presenting at CLE authorized chapter events.